PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 <img width="513" alt="Relationships Between Variables" src="https://github.com/user-attachments/assets/bc1e2da5-746b-4366-b19e-e73906d8be47">

 Ok, so we know that overall there is 5% difference in salary, so we know that men are getting paid more than women.
-Then we run a correlation and see that the relationship is tiny (-0,08).
-There is basically no relationship between gender and pay.
+Then we run a correlation and see that the relationship is tiny (-0,08). **There is basically no relationship between gender and pay**.
 So the answer is not that easy.
-We cannot say that men are earning more simply because they’re men.
+We cannot say that men are earning more simply because they’re men 😉.
 At least on the high level there is nothing that would confirm that theory.
 Ok, so let’s lower our level and check two departments which we have on our radar.
 Well maybe that would reveal that there is a stronger correlation and we can start to say: Eureka!

 <img width="1185" alt="Screenshot 2024-09-24 at 22 12 26" src="https://github.com/user-attachments/assets/7db1a6fc-4eab-4479-85f9-cec6525ad0c3">

 <img width="1361" alt="Screenshot 2024-09-24 at 22 13 56" src="https://github.com/user-attachments/assets/fb244a73-4707-411c-b4a9-ccd8bdb1858a">

 Alright, the correlation is a bit stronger in the Department of Police (-0,32) but still very small whereas in the Department of Health and Human Services is close to the overall correlation (-0,09).
-No point Is proven here.
+No point is proven here.

 ## Conclusion 🥳